sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/listing-search-settings/index.md

 ---
-title: Listing search settings
+title: What are Listing search settings
 slug: listing-search-settings
-updated: 2023-07-05
+updated: 2023-09-24
 category: the-new-sharetribe-listings
-ingress:
-  Using search is a great way to allow users to find exactly what they are looking for.
-This article explains the settings that you can enable and choose from in the "Listings -> Listing search" page in Console.
+ingress: Understand the options to setup your marketplace search

 published: true
 ---